pktmasseta/pktmasseta.github.io/_brothers/twenties.md

     nickname: Shrey
     blurb: >
       Shreyan Jain grew up in the great state of California, where he developed a fond affection for all things prep -- you can catch him more often than not meandering around campus in salmon shorts and Aldo loafers.
 From a young age, Shreyan loved biology, becoming one of only 2 people nationwide to get a perfect score on the AP exam, and starting an extremely popular prep blog online.
 Of course, when he came to MIT, he pursued this passion by becoming a computer science major.
 Shreyan's other interests include dancing, Bose headphones, and complaining.
 Feel free to ask Shrey about anything from Abelian groups of order 5 to his love for good food.
 By far one of the smartest and most handsome brothers in our pledge class, Shreyan's a great addition to the brotherhood!
-  - initials: ZXW
-    name: Tony Wang
-    activities: Traders at MIT, Biking, Hiking, Climbing
-    major: Course 18 - Mathematics
-    hometown: Shanghai, China
-    quote: A clear conscience is the sign of a bad memory.
-    nickname: T-Wang
-    blurb: >
-      Tony Wang does it all.
-He is the master of everything outdoors.
-He bikes, he climbs, and he could take all your money in the stock market if he wanted to.
-But Tony will not do that, because he is a nice guy.
-If you have a tough math problem or a tricky puzzle, Tony is your man.
-Tony does not just add numbers, he makes them sing.
-With his theoretical prowess, Tony could conquer the world, but rest assured that his motives are pure.
-The conversation with Tony is never dull.
-From his biology research to his legendary hiking trips, Tony has traveled far and wide.
-He is a hard worker who still finds time to enjoy himself by reading a good book.
-It does not matter if there is no room in his schedule.
-Tony is the man for the job.
-But if you let Tony's charming smile and powerful physique distract you, it will be your downfall.
-Because Tony can hold his own against best of them, with his quick wit and thick calves.
-Do not let his fearsome reputation fool you.
-Tony is a kind brother at heart and a friend to all.
-Be sure to chat up Tony if you run into him biking around campus.
-Because you will be pleased with the results you get and the effort you put in.
 ---